-Our doctors understand that many of our tooth extraction patients have never had any other type of surgery before.
-Because this oral surgery can be your first surgical experience, our doctors spend extra care and effort in educating our tooth extractions patients on what to do, and what not to do, after their procedure.
-Here’s a list of the top tooth extractions do’s and don’ts to help prepare you for your upcoming procedure.
+Associated Oral & Maxillofacial Surgeons understand that many of our tooth extraction patients have never had any other type of surgery before.
+Because this oral surgery can be your first surgical experience, our doctors spend extra care and effort in educating our tooth extractions patients on what to do, and what not to do, after their tooth extraction procedure.
+Here’s a list of the top tooth extraction do’s and don’ts to help prepare you for your upcoming procedure.

 After tooth extractions, do:

 - Take any pain medication you may have been prescribed exactly as directed.
 This means you shouldn’t skip a dose if you feel okay, or just because it’s the middle of the night.
 You need to take every scheduled dose to stay on top of your pain.

 - Take some time off work to rest after your procedure.
 You’ll be numb for quite a while after tooth extractions, and if you had IV sedation for your surgery, you’ll likely feel a little loopy and out of it.
-Instead of rushing straight to the office after tooth extractions, Galesburg patients are advised to take the rest of the day off work to rest, with their head elevated so that they can recover from their procedure.
+Instead of rushing straight to the office after tooth extractions, patients are advised to take the rest of the day off work to rest, with their head elevated so that they can recover from their procedure.

 - Watch your diet carefully.
 Often, tooth extractions, such as wisdom teeth extractions, leave the jawbone tissue exposed.
 A blood clot will naturally form over this exposed tissue, but it can be easily damaged or destroyed if you eat foods that are too rough and crunchy.
-Instead, stick to a mostly liquid diet by spoon feeding yourself juices, soups, smoothies, and milkshakes, or eating mushy foods like bananas and eggs until you’re advised to resume your regular diet.
-Don’t worry; you will be able to enjoy dining at your favorite restaurant in Galesburg as soon as you are given the go-ahead by your doctor.
+Instead, stick to a mostly liquid diet by spoon-feeding yourself juices, soups, smoothies, and milkshakes, or eating mushy foods like bananas and eggs until you’re advised to resume your regular diet.
+Don’t worry; you will be able to enjoy dining at your favorite restaurant as soon as you are given the go-ahead by your doctor.

 - Gently rinse your mouth with warm water to clean it out after eating food.